 Some programs have special application procedures or supplemental applications.

 The Apply page will direct you to the program's website when there's a special application process in place for the program outside of the general graduate process.

-Complete and submit the application and fee.
+Complete and submit the application.

 Application Review Period